kallehauge/bash-scripts/README.md

 Random collection of scripts and functions that I periodically use depending on what project(s) I'm working on.

-## My "include all functions" script to include all used functions direcrtly inside the functions directory.
+## Usage

+I have my old trusty "include all functions" script so I don't have to do it one by one:

 ```
 # Include all ".sh" files directly inside the functions directory.